ordina-jworks/ordina-jworks.github.io/_posts/2019-10-15-Monitoring-serverless-apps-on-AWS.md

 </div>

 Using structured logging and `CloudWatch Logs Insights` we could start looking deeper into the cause of this delay.
-I already showed you how to werk with `Logs Insights` above so I'll get straight to the cause here.
+I already showed you how to work with `Logs Insights`, so I'll get straight to the cause here.

 The reason it takes so much time to send out all slack notifications is that the Lambda function which listens on the `DynamoDB stream` is sending out these requests one by one.
 It takes about 1 second for every request.
 But the requests come in much faster.
 This means that they are queueing up in front of the `conference-slack-notification-lambda` to be send out.